Erotic fiction is very popular, but finding ways to promote erotica ebooks can be a challenge.

 Think here, “free erotic ebook or hot and sexy short story and you will have mastered SEO.
 If you have a self-hosted WordPress blog you can use a plugin such as All In One SEO to make your SEO keywords work even better for you.

 3. Register your blog with Google

 Even if you have a free blog site, Google Analytics and Google Webmaster Tools will be invaluable, because they will tell you a lot (and I mean a lot!) about your blog visitors and what they are looking for and how they found your blog.

-4. Use your blog to post to Twitter and Facebook.
+4. Use your blog to post on Twitter and Facebook.